ohtanim/dcs270/README.md

 ### Using GCC 15 (System default is 8.4)

-Use newer version of GCC because recent nympy/scipy cannot be built with GCC 8.4.
+Use newer version of GCC because recent nympy/scipy as dependencies of Qiskit cannot be built with GCC 8.4.

 ```bash
 # Clear the environment from any previously loaded modules